 Countertransference in Psychology

 Countertransference.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Countertransference is a phenomenon that occurs in the field of psychology and psychotherapy.
 It refers to the therapist’s emotional and psychological responses to a client, which are based on the therapist’s own personal experiences, unresolved issues, or biases.
 These responses can influence the therapist’s ability to provide objective and unbiased treatment, as they often, when left unmitigated, project the therapists own feelings onto the client.